 These green parakeets in Florida are native to Paraguay, Brazil, and Argentina.
 However, they’ve been widely introduced to other parts of the world.
 In Florida, the strongholds for Nanday Parakeets are centered around St. Augustine, St. Petersburg, Bradenton, Fort Myers, and Boca Raton.

 Nanday Parakeets seek out cavities in which to lay their eggs.
-Once they’ve selected a cavity, they simply lay their eggs in the space without adding any additional nesting materials.
+Once they’ve selected a cavity, these Florida green parrots simply lay their eggs in the space without adding any additional nesting materials.
 These Florida parrot species often forage with Monk Parakeets.

 Red-masked Parakeet

 Red-masked Parakeets are largely green with red faces and some red on their wings.
-Moreover, they’ve got a cream-colored patch around their eyes.
+Moreover, this Florida parrot has a cream-colored patch around their eyes.
 They look quite similar to the aforementioned Mitred Parakeet, their faces tend to have more red coloration.
 There have been about 4,000 observations of these wild green parrots in Florida.

 Red-masked Parakeets have a fairly small native range, existing in Ecuador and Peru naturally.
 Unfortunately, native populations are in decline, leading them to be listed as near-threatened.
 However, they’ve been widely introduced in areas such as California, Hawaii, and Florida.